joseph-harry-mensah/About-Me/README.md

 ## 🧐 Interests

-As a data analyst and aspiring data scientist, I'm actively engaged in self-study and research on the following topics:
+As a data analyst, I'm actively engaged in self-study and research on the following topics:

 - Predictive modeling and forecasting
 - Natural language processing